 As a Windows user, you must be knowing that when you finish any installation of Windows setup, to make a user account.
-Even if Window gives you the opportunity to make an administrator account, but then it gets hidden.
+Even if Window gives you the opportunity to make a Windows 10 Administrator account, but then it gets hidden.
 The most probable cause would be security reasons.

 To get more information on enable administrator account windows 10, read the contents of this article!